RENUGASARAVANAN/PCA-GPU-based-vector-summation.-Explore-the-differences./README.md

 ![EXP 1 3 GPU](https://github.com/RENUGASARAVANAN/PCA-GPU-based-vector-summation.-Explore-the-differences./assets/119292258/c34e95cd-87a9-44f8-a737-fff7d8e63f61)

+## DIFFERENCES AND THE REASON:

+ • By changing the block size from 128 to 256, the number of blocks needed to process the same amount of data was halved, from 65536 to 32768.
+However, since each thread now handles two elements instead of one, the total number of threads needed remains the same, which is equal to the product of the number of blocks and the block size.

+ • The execution time for the kernel sumArraysOnGPU-timer decreased slightly from 0.021174 sec to 0.019774 sec when the block size was changed from 128 to 256.
+This suggests that the optimal block size may lie between these two values.

+ • The execution time for sumArraysOnHost remains constant, as it is not affected by the block size.
+The overall performance of the program is determined by the execution time of the kernel sumArraysOnGPUtimer, which can be optimized by experimenting with different block sizes.

 ## Result:

 i) Thus the program to compare the execution time and result of summing two arrays using CUDA programming by setting block.x=1023 and block.x=1024 has been successfully implemented and verified.